Terms & Policies Menu

 website on the World Wide Web accessible over the HTTP protocol;

-a publicly accessible database that store the registered assignees of domain names
+a publicly accessible database that stores the registered assignees of domain names

 - WHOIS Information